EphriamHab/books-api/README.md

 # Books API

-A RESTful API for managing books.
-This API allows you to perform CRUD operations on books, mark books as favorites, and get random book recommendations.
+A RESTful API for managing books, with role-based authentication and authorization.
+This API allows users to perform CRUD operations on books, mark books as favorites, and get random book recommendations.

 ## Features
+- **User Authentication** (Signup and Login)
+- **Role-Based Access Control (RBAC)** (Admin and User roles)
 - **Create** a new book
 - **Read** all books or a specific book
 - **Update** book details